Clear House Accountants Clear House Accountants

 • The figure of the Ground rent due

-• The due date of making the rental payment
+• The due date for making the rental payment

 • Leaseholder name